Exercise Physiologists: Essential Information

 Bachelor of Science in Exercise Physiology

-A bachelor's degree program in exercise physiology teaches students about cardiovascular fitness, muscular strength, endurance, flexibility and body composition.
+Exercise physiology undergraduate programs teach students about cardiovascular fitness, muscular strength, endurance, flexibility and body composition.
 Students learn how cells, tissues, organs and organ systems respond to exercise and other physical exertions.
 The undergraduate curriculum for exercise physiology is broad and includes courses in the liberal arts and sciences.
 It culminates with a clinical practicum or internship during a students' senior year that involves working at a rehabilitation center for one semester.
-Typical coursework includes:
+Typical exercise physiology classes include:

 - Human anatomy